You’ve fired up the latest UFC and Bruce Buffer is announcing the fighters. Next, you hear him say: “Our referee for this contest is Mario Yamasaki.”

 In this fight, Shogun rushes forward and eats a counter hook from OSP.
 He is clearly unconscious.
 Yamasaki is all the way on the other side of the cage, out of place, and rushes in late.

 After he moves in, he doesn’t stop the fight!
 Instead, he lets Shogun eat 10 to 12 more unanswered shots before stepping in.
 It was clear the fight was over, but Yamasaki unnecessarily let it go on.
+This one really could have gotten deadly if it went on for much longer.

 Matthew Lopez vs Johnny Eduardo